LG's OLED TVs could soon have sound-generating, vibrating screens, just like Sony's

 The gigantic Cinematic Sound OLED (CSO) made its debut at the K-Display 2022 expo in Seoul, promising a "5.1 channel sound system embedded into the widescreen."

 LG Display reckons the tech creates "a performance that offers a cinematic level of immersion" without the need for rear speakers.
-A pretty bold claim, if you ask us.
+A bold claim indeed.

-The company has been working on CSO for a while, with a similar versions appearing on LG's 2021 48-inch rollable OLED TV concept and the 2019 G8 ThinQ smartphone.
+The company has been working on CSO for a while, with a similar version appearing on LG's 2021 48-inch rollable OLED TV concept and the 2019 G8 ThinQ smartphone.

 Using the surface of the display as a speaker is nothing new...